Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 ```

-There are a couple abstract methods(`_process_trajectory` and `_update_policy`) inherited from `RLTrainer` you need to implement in your custom trainer class. `_process_trajectory` takes a trajectory and processes it, puts it into the update buffer.
+There are a couple of abstract methods(`_process_trajectory` and `_update_policy`) inherited from `RLTrainer` that you need to implement in your custom trainer class. `_process_trajectory` takes a trajectory and processes it, putting it into the update buffer.
 Processing involves calculating value and advantage targets for the model updating step.
-Given input `trajectory: Trajectory`, users are responsible for processing the data in the trajectory and append `agent_buffer_trajectory` to the back of update buffer by calling `self._append_to_update_buffer(agent_buffer_trajectory)`, whose output will be used in updating the model in `optimizer` class.
+Given input `trajectory: Trajectory`, users are responsible for processing the data in the trajectory and append `agent_buffer_trajectory` to the back of the update buffer by calling `self._append_to_update_buffer(agent_buffer_trajectory)`, whose output will be used in updating the model in `optimizer` class.

-A typical `_process_trajectory` function(incomplete) - would look like the following:
+A typical `_process_trajectory` function(incomplete) will convert a trajectory object to an agent buffer then get all value estimates from the trajectory by calling `self.optimizer.get_trajectory_value_estimates`.
+From the returned dictionary of value estimates we extract reward signals keyed by their names:

 ```python
 def _process_trajectory(self, trajectory: Trajectory) -> None:
     super()._process_trajectory(trajectory)